-State Street enhance the services provided by their in-house resources through third-party service providers.
-The most notable of these are third-party data providers such as Institutional Shareholder Services (ISS) who are utilised to assist State Street Global Advisors with managing the voting process at shareholder meetings.
-In the voting process, they use ISS to help them monitor their voting rights across the asset classes in which they invest.
-State Street employ ISS to:
+State Street enhances the services provided by its in-house resources through third-party service providers.
+The most notable of these are third-party data providers such as Institutional Shareholder Services (ISS) who are utilised to assist them with managing the voting process at shareholder meetings.
+In the voting process, State Street uses ISS to help monitor voting rights across the asset classes in which they invest.
+State Street employs

+ISS to:

-- Act as State Street's proxy voting agent (providing State Street Global Advisors with vote execution and administration services). - Assist in applying State Street's voting guidelines. - Provide research and analysis relating to general corporate governance issues and specific proxy items.
+- Act as proxy voting agent (providing us with vote execution and administration services). - Assist in applying voting guidelines. - Provide research and analysis relating to general corporate governance issues and specific proxy items.
 Provide proxy voting guidelines in limited circumstances.

-State Street's Stewardship team reviews their Proxy Voting Guidelines with ISS on an annual basis or on a case- by-case basis as needed.
-ISS effects the proxy votes in accordance with State Street's Proxy Voting Guidelines.
+State Street's Stewardship team reviews its Proxy Voting Guidelines with ISS on an annual basis or on a caseby-case basis as needed.
+ISS affects the proxy votes in accordance with its Proxy Voting Guidelines.
 Voting matters that are nuanced or that require additional analysis are referred to and reviewed by members of the Stewardship team.
-Members of the Stewardship team evaluate the proxy solicitation to determine how to vote based on facts and circumstances consistent with the Proxy Voting Guidelines, which seek to maximize the value of client accounts.
+Members of the Stewardship team evaluate the proxy solicitation to determine how to vote based on facts and circumstances consistent with Proxy Voting Guidelines, which seek to maximize the value of client accounts.

-As an extra precaution, State Street's Stewardship team will refer significant issues to the ESG Committee for a determination of the proxy vote.
+As an extra precaution, the Stewardship team will refer significant issues to the ESG Committee for a determination of the proxy vote.
 In addition, other measures are put in place in terms of when and whether or not to refer a proxy vote to the ESG Committee.
-For instance, their Stewardship team takes into account whether a material conflict of interest exists between State Street's clients and those of their firm or their affiliates.
-If such a case occurs, there are detailed guidelines for how to address this concern (i.e., please refer to their Mitigating Conflict of Interest Guidelines for additional details).
+For instance, the Stewardship team takes into account whether a material conflict of interest exists between their clients and those of their firm or their affiliates.
+If such a case occurs, there are detailed guidelines for how to address this concern (i.e., please refer to the Mitigating Conflict of Interest Guidelines for additional details).

-State Street aims to vote at all shareholder meetings where their clients have given them the authority to vote the clients shares and where it is feasible to do so.
+State Street aims to vote at all shareholder meetings where its clients have given the authority to vote on shares and where it is feasible to do so.

-However, when State Street deem appropriate, they could refrain from voting at meetings in cases, as listed below, where:
+However, when State Street deems appropriate, State Street could refrain from voting at meetings in cases, as listed below, where: